 2. Optimize Your Landing Page

 Are you thinking about SEO when you are creating your landing page?
 If not, you’re missing out.
 You need to put a lot of work into creating landing pages.
-If you optimize your landing page for SEO, you’ll be driving tons of traffics to it.
+If you optimize your landing page for Local SEO, you’ll be driving tons of traffics to it.

 To optimize your landing page for SEO, include keywords strategically throughout your copy.
 Add one or two long tail keywords.